Mrian07/Proyeksi/docs/development/translate-openproject/README.md

 ![Translate strings via CrowdIn](CrowdIn3.png "Translate strings via CrowdIn") Once a translation has been provided, a proof reader can approve the translation and mark it for use in ProyeksiApp.

-If you are interested in becoming a proof reader, please contact one of the project managers in the Openproject CrowdIn project or send us an email at support@openproject.org.
+If you are interested in becoming a proof reader, please contact one of the project managers in the Proyeksiapp CrowdIn project or send us an email at support@proyeksi.id.

 If your language is not listed in the list of CrowdIn languages, please contact our project managers or send us an email so we can add your language.